Secure Channel Specifics

 Key Diversification Option

-When purchasing YubiKeys from Yubico, there is an option to custom-configure the transport keys from the default to values derived from details specific to the hardware and a BMK.
-This means these keys can be distributed with locked down key sets, ensuring they cannot be connected to remotely by third parties.
+When purchasing YubiKeys from Yubico, there is an option to custom-configure the transport keys from the default values to values derived from details specific to the hardware and a BMK.
+This means these keys can be distributed with locked down key sets, and that ensures they cannot be connected to remotely by third parties.
 The BMK is generated and owned by the customer, who in turn can provide it to Yubico and their CMS deployment.
-The CMS can then use the BMK to establish a secure channel to a customer’s YubiKeys, and set new transport keys during initialization, limiting access to just that CMS.
-As with other custom configuration options, these keys can be overwritten or deleted by the customer; they are not “baked into” the YubiKey firmware.
+The CMS can then use the BMK to establish a secure channel to a customer’s YubiKeys, and set new transport keys during initialization.
+This limits access to just that CMS.
+As with other custom configuration options, these keys can be overwritten or deleted by the customer; the keys are not “baked into” the YubiKey firmware.

 Batch Master Key (BMK) Generation

-Before every order with Key Diversification, the customer will generate and provide the BMK to Yubico by secure means.
-After the YubiKeys have been programmed using the BMK provided, the BMK on the Yubico programming station is destroyed, leaving the customer with the only extant BMK.
-The customer must maintain and securely archive their BMK if required for future orders.
+Before every order with key diversification, the customer must generate and provide the BMK to Yubico by a secure means.
+After the YubiKeys are programmed using the BMK provided, the BMK on the Yubico programming station is destroyed.
+This ensures the customer has the only extant BMK.
+The customer must maintain and securely archive their BMK for use with future orders.

 Key Diversification Function (KDF)